zaheer-tariq/Habitat/README.md

 # Installation

-This respositroy allow you to Install Sitecore at your desired location.
+This respositroy allow you to Install Sitecore 9 in custom directory i.e. at your desired location.
 Please follow these simple instructions to get started

 * Clone or download this respositroy.
 * Download and extract Sitecore 9 "Packages for XP Single" from [dev.sitecore.net](https://dev.sitecore.net/Downloads.aspx) in the `.\build\assets` folder